Swindon: Football

-Swindon Town F.C. are based at the County Ground near the town centre.
+Swindon Town are based at the County Ground near the town centre.
 They play in League Two, the fourth-highest tier of the English football league system, after being relegated from League One in 2021.
-The affiliated women's club, Swindon Town W.F.C., play in Division One South West of the FA Women's National League; their first team play home games outside the town at Fairford Town's Cinder Lane ground.
+The affiliated club, Swindon Town Women, play in Division One South West of the FA Women's National League; their first team play home games outside the town at Fairford Town's Cinder Lane ground.

-The town also has a non-league club, Swindon Supermarine F.C., playing in the Premier South division of the Southern League at their South Marston ground.
-New College Swindon run a football academy for both sexes, usually alongside academic courses; until the summer of 2020 they fielded New College Swindon F.C., which played in Division One of the Hellenic League and was based at Supermarine's ground.
+The town also has a non-league club, Swindon Supermarine, playing in the Premier South division of the Southern League at their South Marston ground.
+New College Swindon run a football academy for both sexes, usually alongside academic courses; until the summer of 2020 they fielded a football team, which played in Division One of the Hellenic League and was based at Supermarine's ground.

 Rugby

-Swindon has two rugby union teams, Swindon Rugby Football Club and Supermarine Rugby Football Club.
+Swindon has three rugby union teams, Swindon Rugby Football Club, Swindon College Old Boys Rugby Football Club, who play at Nationwide Pavillion[sic], and Supermarine Rugby Football Club.

 Swindon St George are a rugby league team playing in the West of England Rugby League.
 The kit consists of black and red shirts with black shorts and socks.
 It was founded in 2007.

 English Rugby player Jonny May lived in Chiseldon and attended The Ridgeway School & Sixth Form College located in Wroughton, both nearby villages to Swindon.